-Do your homework when searching for a factoring company.
-Never settle for the first factoring company you see in a Google search or an online article.
-Finding the right factoring company for your business requires diligence, but it's time well spent and it can save you a lot of headaches and trouble.
-As you'll see in this article, a variety of factors such as company reputation, factoring costs, and contract terms will influence your decision.
+Do your homework when searching for a factoring company; never settle for the first factoring company you see in a Google search or an online article.
+Finding the right factoring company for your business requires diligence, but it's time well spent, and it can save you a lot of headaches and trouble.
+As you'll see in this article, a variety of factors such as customer service, factoring costs, and contract terms will influence your decision.

-Call several factoring companies and gauge the attitude, helpfulness and transparency of the company representative.
+Gauge the attitude, helpfulness and transparency of the factoring company representative.
 When talking to the company rep, ask yourself the following questions:

 - Is the sales person really interested in your business?

-- Can the representative answer questions knowledgeably and clearly?
+- Can he or she answer my questions knowledgeably and clearly?

 Jot down your initial impressions about the company during your conversation.
 Later, you can review your notes if you can't clearly remember the discussion.